-DermNet New Zealand is always looking for potential authors to write on new topics.
-Interested potential authors should initially contact Founder and Editor in Chief of DermNet NZ Amanda Oakley via the DermNet NZ contact form.
+DermNet NZ is always looking for potential authors to write on new topics.
+Interested potential authors should initially contact the Editor in Chief of DermNet NZ via the DermNet NZ contact form.

 Authors should meet conditions 1, 2, 3, and 4.

 All persons designated as authors should qualify for authorship, and all those who qualify should be listed.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

 We may put the text through plagiarism software.
 If you want to reproduce more than a few words from someone else's work, please provide us with a copy of their permission to do so.

 If an author changes affiliation before their submitted work is published on DermNet NZ, DermNet NZ considers that their affiliation should reflect where the major part of the work was done.